dolphindb/api-cplusplus/README.md

 `append!`: append data to the table.

 Note:
-1. For a table on local disk, `append!` only adds data to an in-memory copy of the table.
+1. For a table on local disk, `append!` only appends data to an in-memory copy of the table.
 To save the data to disk, you must also use function `saveTable`.
 2. Instead of using function `share`, you can also use function `loadTable` to load the table with the C++ API, and then `append!`.
 However, this method is not recommended.
 The reason is that function `loadTable` needs to load from the disk, which can take a long time.
 If there are multiple client using `loadTable`, there will be multiple copies of the table in the memory, which may cause data inconsistency.

 #### 6.3 Distributed table